Sutton585/dasut.github.io/resume.md

 - (267) 888 6613
 - Rochester, NY

-Passionate about building great collaborative product design communities.
-My long-term goal is find a great space to make an impact as a Product Manager (or PO) by utilizing my background in human-centered design and software development.
+Passionate about collaborative product development groups, user-centered design, devlopment, innovation, and leadership.
+Currently looking for a great environment to make an impact as a Product Manager (P.O. or similar) by utilizing my unique background in human-centered UX design and software development.
+Few have such a strong foundation of experience in design and development, and I want to find a environment to better utilize those areas of expertise instead of just picking one lane or the other, design or development.

-My passion project is Upstate UX, where I have built a space for designers, developers, and students to learn, teach, and collaborate in the Rochester area.
+My passion project is Upstate UX, a group I have created for designers, developers, and students to learn, teach, and collaborate in the Rochester area.
+We do workshops, discussions, networking, confereces, Q&A and community outreach.
+My goal is to see this amazing scale beyond the limits of what I can accomplish out-of-pocket.

 ## Education

 ### Rochester Institute of Technology
 Human-Centered Computing (Information Technology) 2014

-Education focused on user interface design, user-centered iterative design practices, web development.

-#### Concentrations:
+Concentrations:
 - Interaction Design, User Experience
 - Web Design and Development

+Education focused on user interface design, user-centered iterative design practices, web development.

-## History
+## Employment History

-### Mirror Show Management, Interactive Design
+### Mirror Show Management
 - Interaction Design
 - 2017 - *present*

-In this role, I am responsible for designing and producing high-impact digital products, creating unique memorable experiences that companies use to represent themselves and their product internationally.
+I work to create unique memorable experiences that companies use to represent themselves and their product at trade shows around the world.
+Since this is a smaller company, I've had the opportunity to “wear many hats” and find interesting ways to use my human-centered design principles to create and articulate our design direction.
+In this role I design experiences with interesting bleeding-edge technology and even create one-of-a-kind technology solutions for the needs of the our clients.

-This role covers every aspect of the product development life-cycle; ideating, brainstorming, and pitching our ideas to clients, clarifying our direction and runway, documenting our design, determining scope, recruitment and management of development teams working in an agile environment, ensuring on-schedule delivery by hitting benchmarks, providing transparency for all stakeholders with regular release and testing, re-iteration and eventually deployment of our finished product, gathering metrics along the way that can help us on our next effort.
+This role takes a leadership position in many important parts of the product development life-cycle: brainstorm/ideation, presenting our design to stakeholders, clarifying our direction and scope, documentation, recruitment and management of development teams working in an agile environment, ensuring on-schedule delivery by hitting targets, providing transparency for all stakeholders with regular release and testing, re-iteration and eventually deployment of our finished product, and gathering metrics along the way that can help us on our next effort.

 ### Xerox
 - UX/UI Interaction Design
 - 2015 - 2017

 Hired through Comforce as UI Design specialist at Xerox in Webster, NY in the Experience Design Group.
 Responsible for design of our products in development, similar to a Product Owner thats primarily concerned with Usability and functionality.
-Organized my small team of designers and kept us on schedule.
+Organized my small team of product/UI designers and kept us on schedule.

 In this role I also was able to do lots of product testing and and used a rapid prototyping and testing process to ensure high quality design for all our products.